xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 3. TU condition

    * The model uses `FreeEnergyTensionHead` and `EnergyEntropyLedger` internally.
-   * The training signals from 7.1 are active during fine-tuning.
+   * The training signals from Section 7.1 are active during fine-tuning.

 4. Metrics